benjuliano1/Home-Media-Server/README.md

 <img width="907" alt="1" src="https://github.com/benjuliano1/Home-Media-Server/assets/170282669/e911af4f-63e9-40e0-abf9-5e10e65d4f72">

 2. Next, the Zimaboard will need additional storage to host my media.
 I had a 2TB Western Digital drive laying around that I could reformat to exFat for use with Linux.
-I accomplished this using the diskpart tool in command prompt.
+I accomplished this using the diskpart tool in Command Prompt.

 3. Before plugging the 2TB storage into the Zimaboard, I navigate to Settings on the CasaOS homepage and select the “Auto-mount USB drive” toggle to make sure it is available to Jellyfin when I set up my library.